viur-framework/viur-core/docs/doc_tutorial/advanced/05_training_config.rst

 ..........................
 Emit Content-Security-Policy HTTP-header with each request.

-Use :meth:`server.securityheaders.addCspRule` to modify this property.
+Use :meth:`viur.core.securityheaders.addCspRule` to modify this property.

 viur.db.caching